 Finally, there’s Language—as used for thinking, talking, listening, reading, writing.
 Language arose as a social tool, and it is essentially social even when we’re just thinking to ourselves; an audience is implied even when it’s not present.
 It may pop up in the Stream of Consciousness, but it’s the mental mode for extended episodes of talking, listening, and thinking, problem-solving mood.
 My wife and I discuss plans for the day, I think about a question for a blog post, I try to make a point in a conversation with someone, and I read a book for pleasure.
 While mute Mindfulness feels like I’m taking a step closer, language use sometimes feels like I’m stepping around and away from something to see it from other perspectives.

 So these are the principle states that I most often catch my conscious mind in the midst of: general Awareness, swirling Stream of Consciousness, concentrated Mindfulness, and purposeful Language use.
 Trying to classify the different modes of your own consciousness is difficult.
-Despite your familiarity with your own mind, you may realize it’s not easy to find the categories that capture the differences in what goes on in your head in sensible ways.
+Despite your familiarity with your own mind, you may realize it’s not easy to find the best categories to capture the differences in what goes on in your head.
 This isn’t surprising given the brain’s complexity.
 But the process is enlightening nonetheless.
 You come out of it seeing yourself differently.